hphelion/documentation/commercial/GA1/commercial.services-volume-fibre.md

 		bash -x /root/tripleo/tripleo-incubator/scripts/hp_ced_installer.sh  --update-overcloud |& tee install_update.log

+You can also configure HP 3PAR Storeserv  as storage backend with Brocade Zone Manager.

+Configure HP Storevirtual as storage backend with Brocade Zone Manager.

 ##Configure HP 3PAR Storeserv as storage backend with Brocade Zone Manager

 This section describes the procedure to configure HP 3PAR Storeserv as storage backend with Brocade Zone Manager.